OpusCapita/peppol-validator/README.md

 Peppol OpusCapita Access Point validator service running on Andariel Platform.

-The service reads files from the `peppol.validating.queue.in.name:peppol-validating` queue and validates them.
+The service reads files from the `peppol.validator.queue.in.name:peppol.message.validate` queue and validates them.

 The validating done using SAX validator, a javax validation implementation.
 The service requires validation artifacts to be pre-created.
 Validation artifacts can be created using schematron files usually published by OPEN PEPPOL community.
 Please refer peppol-artifact-creator for more info about this.